 Today we start with a journey through the mountains of the Snowdonia Park to reach Lake Vyrnwy.
 This impressive structure still provides much of Liverpool’s water supply.
 There is an extensive bird watching area where many of the rare avian visitors may be seen.

 Our next stop will be ‘the River in the Sky’, the Pontcysyllte aqueduct.
 This Victorian structure which was built by Thomas Telford soars 126 ft over the River Dee.
-We will take a 45 minute return trip across and see the splendid views on both sides from the narrow boat ‘Eirlys’.
 We can take lunch at a nearby hotel before making the short journey to the stunning house Plas Newydd.
 The story of its last occupiers will come as a revelation!

 We drive through the World Heritage site of Vale of Clwyd to visit Chirk Castle.
 This dominating castle is one of several along the English/ Welsh border and shows King Edward I’s policy in encircling the Welsh.

 After exploring this castle, we carry on along the border passing the impressive limestone cliffs of Llanymynech, and one of the three remaining the Hoffman Kilns in the country.

 Shortly we will arrive in the large town of Welshpool where we will have lunch before moving on to Powis Castle.
 Unusually, this was built by a Welsh prince in the 13th century and now houses many of the treasures brought home by Robert Clive, Clive of India.
 The views over the terraced gardens to the hills are quite breathtaking.

 We will stop here for about 90 minutes before returning to England and visiting Attingham Park.

 This lovely Georgian mansion was home to the Earls of Berwick until 1953, when the title became extinct with the death of the 8th Earl.